SirTarragon/Team-Axiom_FSU-ACM-2020/Problem-3/README.md

-# NOTICE - I'll attempt to at least finish this problem even though the contest is over.

 # 3 Imposter Palindromes
 Bob and Hannah love palindromes.
 They love palindromes so much that they wrote a whole book of palindromes called Emu Love Volume.
 However, right before publishing the book, they